qemus/qemu-docker/readme.md

     ```yaml
     environment:
-      DISK_SIZE: "256G"
+      DISK_SIZE: "128G"
     ```

-    This can also be used to resize the existing disk to a larger capacity without data loss.
+    This can also be used to resize the existing disk to a larger capacity without any data loss.

   * ### How do I change the location of the data disk?